 Misty Morning Farm rarely uses any drugs.
 Instead, we give free choice kelp and trace mineral salt, use probiotics and other natural trace minerals, and herbal supplements.

-We avoid soy and genetically modified grains (in fact, we feed very very little grain as ruminants do best on forage and this helps us avoid most of the milk fever, ketosis, and mastitis issues – having healthy foundation stock helps a lot as well.
-Only our personal milk cow gets a pound of soy free organic alfalfa pellets, legumes, and a bit of corn and oats as a thank you for coming in.
-All the herd girls and babies are grain free unless using a little grain for training purposes.
+We avoid genetically modified grains (in fact, we feed very very little grain as ruminants do best on forage and this helps us avoid most of the milk fever, ketosis, and mastitis issues – having healthy foundation stock helps a lot as well.
+Only our personal milk cow gets a pound of organic and or gmo free alfalfa pellets and grains as a thank you for coming in.
+All the herd girls and babies are grain free unless using a little grain for training purposes or a couple cups per cow during a very harsh winter for example.
 We use no bovine growth hormones or any other milk “enhancer”.
-Misty Morning Farm and the farm we work with, do not breed for top production as is typical for American genetics producing super cows that have continual problems from high gear they are genetically programed for, but for a healthy family sized cow that will thrive on grazing and is healthy.
-Much of our hay is organic, the rest is made from fields that have not been sprayed.
+Misty Morning Farm and the farm we work with, do not breed for top production as is typical for American genetics producing super cows that have continual problems from the high gear they are genetically programed for, but for a healthy family sized cow that will thrive on grazing.
+Much of our hay is organic, the rest is made from fields that have not been sprayed as a rule.

 Although not certified humane (too much paperwork), we follow 95% of their requirements and generally look to the well-being and welfare of our animals.